NvyGreen/HeartGuard/README.md

 ### Known Limitations & Next Steps
 - **Thresholds duplicated in places.** Some clinical cutoffs appear in more than one module; I'd centralize them in `presentations/utils/constants.py` as a single source of truth.
-- **Baseline model on a public dataset.** Trained on the UCI heart-failure clinical records (299 patients); the focus was clean architecture and a working end-to-end app rather than maximizing model performance.
+- **Baseline model on a public dataset.** External validation on MIMIC-IV (31,369 patients) shows discrimination generalizes but the risk threshold needs per-population recalibration.